 - Graduating specialized cadres in the field of planning and building economic .
-Policies, capable of integrating into the labor market and economic life. - Developing students' skills to enable them to Integration into the labor market. .Y - Motivating and supporting the faculty in the department to conduct studies and .^r provide consultations.EconomicFor public and private entities in Iraq. - Effective contribution to preparing training and continuing education programs to . - develop expertise and skills in public and private sector institutions.
+N policies, capable of integrating into the labor market and lifeEconomic. - Developing students' skills to enable them to Integration into the labor market. .Y - Motivating and supporting the faculty in the department to conduct studies and .(7) provide consultations.EconomicFor public and private entities inIraq. - Effective contribution to preparing training and continuing education programs to .4 - develop expertise and skills in public and private sector institutions.
+And private.